GeminiDRSoftware/IRAF_VM_tutorial/source/index.rst

 These instructions are for use with Virtual Box.
-You may prefer to import the provided OVA file into some other virtualization software, in which case you will have to determine how to adapt the installation and start up steps accordingly.
+You may prefer to import the provided OVA file into some other virtualization software, in which case you will have to determine how to adapt the following installation and start up steps accordingly.

+An alternative to using Gemini's VM image as described here is to set up your own 32-bit virtual machine and install the `Astroconda packages for Python 2
+<http://www.gemini.edu/node/11823>`_ on it.
+This is reportedly easy to do using
+`Parallels <https://www.parallels.com>`_, for a fee.

 .. toctree::
    :maxdepth: 2